oracle/weblogic-kubernetes-operator/site/developer.md

 The user-level thread pattern is implemented by the classes in the `oracle.kubernetes.operator.work` package.

 * `Engine`: The executor service and factory for Fibers.
 * `Fiber`: The user-level thread.
-Fibers represent the execution of a single processing flow through a series of Steps.
-Fibers may be suspended and later resumed and do not consume a Thread while suspended.
+Fibers represent the execution of a single processing flow through a series of Steps.  `Fibers` may be suspended and later resumed and do not consume a `Thread` while suspended.
 * `Step`: Individual CPU-bound activity in a processing flow.
 * `Packet`: Context of the processing flow.
-* `NextAction`: Used by a `Step` when it returns control to the Fiber to indicate what should happen next.
-Common 'next actions' are to execute another Step or to suspend the Fiber.
+* `NextAction`: Used by a `Step` when it returns control to the `Fiber` to indicate what should happen next.
+Common 'next actions' are to execute another `Step` or to suspend the `Fiber`.
 * `Component`: Provider of SPI's that may be useful to the processing flow.
 * `Container`: Represents the containing environment and is a `Component`.